-The Purple Finch is a common visitor on BC coast.
+The Purple Finch is a common visitor on the Pacific Northwest coast.
 A member of the finch family, the purple finch is closely related to the house finch.
-The purple finch is a medium sized finch, measuring in at up to 15 cm tall, with a wingspan of up to 26 cm.
-The male purple finch is basically raspberry colored on the head and chest while the female has the duller color of brown.
+The purple finch is a medium-sized finch, measuring up to 15 cm tall, with a wingspan of up to 26 cm.
+The male purple finch is basically raspberry-colored on the head and chest while the female has the duller color of brown.

 This bird prefers to inhabit coniferous forests and mixed forests in the lowlands.
 They are in competition with the house finch so they avoid the more heavily populated urban areas.
 They can be found in rural residential areas.

 They build their nest on a horizontal branch of a coniferous tree, usually at some distance from the trunk.
 It also nests in a fork in a tree.
 The nest is shaped like an open cup and is made up of rootlets, twigs, and weeds.
 For the lining, materials such as grass, hair, and moss are used.
 It is the female bird that builds the nest.

 The male Purple Finch applies a lot of effort to attract the female during the mating season.
 It executes a series of hops and does a lot of singing.
 It may hop as high as 12 inches into the air and puffs out its chest and cocks its tail while doing so.